Francesco601/Francesco601/README.md

 # 👋 Hello, I’m @Francesco601

- ## I’m interested in data structures and algorithms, operating systems, Python, C, LISP, Bash scriptting, analysis of algorithms and computation theory.
+ ## I’m interested in data structures and algorithms, operating systems, Python, C, LISP, analysis of algorithms and computation theory.

   ## I’m currently learning  Python and relearning some of the stuff I learned in school.